 Properties: Some seeds are high in Oleic acid and others in Linoleic.

 Benefits: One of nature’s most useful plants, Sunflower oil can be very beneficial in skin care as it resembles human sebum and is a neutral oil, in the sense that it mirrors the skins lipids.
 It makes a good oil to dilute more expensive materials.
 It’s a great natural oil that works well when added to a body oil formula, as it has quite a drying affect on the skin.

 Source: Cold pressed from the kernel, it produces a rich, deep, browny green oil native to Tahiti.
 Tamuna oil has a rich luscious smell and yields a lovely scented body oil.

 Properties: It’s very diverse and contains palmitic, Stearic and Oleic Acid, as well as Terpenoids, Phenolic Compounds and Benzoic Acid, making it efficient in the treatment of more serious skin conditions, such as burns and wounds.

-Benefits: We absolutely love the heady scent of this oil and the other bonus is that it is a very healing oil, due to its strong anti-inflammatory and analgesic properties.
+Benefits: We absolutely love the heady scent of this oil and the other bonus is its healing properties, due to its strong anti-inflammatory and analgesic properties.